eunicepoh98/mimoBotNode/README.md

 + able to handle search job scenario

 What needs to be done
++ No option to reject path
++ shorten response timing?
 + story flow for update work experience
 + attaching list of industry/job function/job type in context (load from db)